-There are currently positions open for two post-doctoral fellows in the lab.
-One position will focus more on wet-bench work, and applicants should have experience with cell culture techniques, luciferase assays, and gene over-expression and knock-out systems.
-The second is computational, and candidates should have expertise in next-gen sequencing, genetic data analysis, and basic statistics.
+There are positions open for post-doctoral fellows in the lab.
+Candidates may either be focused on wet-bench work or computational experiments.
+Wet-bench work candidates should have experience with cell culture techniques, luciferase assays, gene over-expression, and/or knock-out systems.
+Computational candidates should have expertise in next-gen sequencing, genetic data analysis, and basic statistics.
 Please send CVs to Dr. Arking (email@example.com).

 Graduate students in the Arking Lab have historically been Human Genetics graduate students; however, students with a strong interest in the genetics of complex disease, an interest in working with large data sets, and/or an interest in functional validation following intensive data analysis are encouraged to set up a meeting with Dr. Arking (firstname.lastname@example.org) to discuss their research interests.